ravindu644/ravindu644/README.md

 ![](https://komarev.com/ghpvc/?username=ravindu644&style=for-the-badge)

 > [!NOTE]
-> **I’m stepping back from development for a while,** AND all of my repositories are now archived.
+> **I’m stepping back from development for a while,** and most of my repositories are now archived.
 I plan to resume development after a few months.
+>  - Even when I do development, you may see some inconsistencies in my development pace.
+But it is temporary..
 >
-> **All requests/emails related to tech or promotions will be ignored.**
->
 > More info: [here](https://t.me/SamsungTweaks/991)
 >
-> Last update: 2026-01-04
+> Last update: 2026-03-13

 👋 Hey there!
 I'm **Ravindu Deshan**, also known as `ravindu644` in the Android developer community.